The Shape of Attraction in UMAP: Exploring the Embedding Forces in Dimensionality Reduction: Effect of Random Initialization in Additional Datasets

 \section{Effect of Random Initialization in Additional Datasets}

 In the main text (Section~\ref{sec:randomness}), we showed results only on the MNIST dataset.
-Here we perform the same experiment on the Fashion-MNIST (FMNIST)~\citep{xiao2017_online} and single-cell transcriptomes~\citep{macosko2015highly} data (Fig.~\ref{fig:randomness_fmnist} and~\ref{fig:randomness_macosko}, respectively).
+Here we perform the same experiment on the Fashion-MNIST (FMNIST), both single-cell transcriptomes set and 20NewsGroup data (Fig.~\ref{fig:randomness_fmnist}-~\ref{fig:randomness_20newsgroup}, respectively).
 The main conclusion remains unchanged: modified and composite attraction shapes, such as those that increase attraction at large distances, significantly improve the consistency of reconstruction.